Internet On-Demand (IO-D)

 Yes if you don’t have a public ASN.

 Burstable billing is a method of measuring bandwidth based on peak use.
 It also allows usage to exceed a specified threshold for brief periods of time without the financial penalty of purchasing a higher committed data rate (CDR).
-Console Connect currently only offers a 95th Percentile Burstable Billing calculation.
-To be eligible for Burstable Billing on Internet on Demand, you must order a service with a CDR which is 10% or greater of the total port capacity (i.e. A 1 Gbps Port will require a 100 Mbps CDR)
+Console Connect currently offers a 95th percentile burstable billing calculation.

 The 95th percentile is a widely used mathematical calculation to evaluate the regular and sustained use of a network connection.